Gabe-Bendix/Gabe-Bendix/README.md

 ## SWE @ CANAC | FPGA Researcher | CPE @ UF

 I'm currently working as a software developer at CANAC and doing FPGA research at UF.
-I enjoy combining hardware knowledge with modern web and AI development.
+I enjoy combining hardware knowledge with AI development and love talking about cryptography.
 I'm currently focused on building my portfolio, learning scalable backend systems, and contributing to open-source projects.

 - 🌍 I'm based in Sao Paulo, Brazil
 - 🛠️ Currently working on: [The Mira Platform](https://www.linkedin.com/company/canac-agro/posts/?feedView=all)